 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.
 (Acts 2:3-4)

-Thirdly, the Holy Spirit is described as wind.
+The Holy Spirit is Like Water Thirdly, the Holy Spirit is symbolized as water.
 Earlier in the book of Acts, just before His ascension, Jesus says to His disciples:

 For John baptized with water, but in a few days you will be baptized with the Holy Spirit.
 (Acts 1:5)

-Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
-Indeed, the water I give them will become in them a spring of water welling up to eternal life.
+“Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
+Indeed, the water I give them will become in them a spring of water welling up to eternal life.”
 (John 4:13-14)

 These three images – wind, fire, water – help us understand who the Holy Spirit is and what the Holy Spirit does.
 If the church wants to live and thrive, we must seek to live by the Holy Spirit, who breathes life into us, who sets us ablaze with God’s power, and revives us with waters of life.